-Similarity Rating Action Comments

-0%-24% No action - the submission The decision to take no

-will be taken through the action at this stage does

-next stage of quality not preclude any action

-assurance processes. being taken, should

-Right plagiarism be identified by

-DUSII the awarding organisation

-during moderation or

-quality assurance.

-25%- We reserve the right to The decision to return a

-49% return the submission to the submission will be

-learner for further work to dependent on the level of

-ensure the amount of plagiarised content

-plagiarism is reduced and identified, and the source.

-appropriate referencing

-techniques are included.

-50%+ The submission will be We reserve the right to

-rejected and we will enact the TBS Malpractice

-investigate further and and Maladministration

-address the issue directly Policy.

-with the learner.
+Similarity Action Comments Rating 0%-24% No action - the submission The decision to take no will be taken through the action at this stage does next stage of quality not preclude any action assurance processes. being taken, should plagiarism be identified by the awarding organisation during moderation or 1 quality assurance.
+25%- We reserve the right to The decision to return a 49% return the submission to the submission will be 1 learner for further work to dependent on the level of ensure the amount of plagiarised content - 1 plagiarism is reduced and identified, and the source. appropriate referencing techniques are included. and the second second 50%+ The submission will be We reserve the right to rejected and we will enact the TBS Malpractice investigate further and and Maladministration address the issue directly Policy. with the learner.